cnchapman/choicetools/vignettes/conjoint-slides.md

 |     1|     2|     3|     1|    4|
 |     3|     1|     5|     2|    1|

-In most cases, you would obtain the design matrix from a survey authoring platform.
+(Usually you obtain the design from a survey authoring platform.)

 Dummy Coded Design Matrix
 ==============================
 class: small-code

-We may convert the "tab style" layout to a dummy coded matrix of 0 and 1:
+We can convert the layout to a dummy coded matrix:

 | Brand-1| Brand-2| Brand-3| Brand-4| Style-1| Style-2| Style-3| Style-4| Price-1| Price-2| Price-3| Price-4| Price-5| Color-1| Color-2| Size-1| Size-2| Size-3| Size-4|